shuvrag/android_app_market_project/README.md

 # android_app_market_project
 This is a project to draw inferences from a large dataset of Google Play apps and their reviews.

 This an unguided attempt of the project on DataCamp https://learn.datacamp.com/projects/android-app-market.
+The total time spent on this project was about hours.

 The guided attempt is also posted among the available files for comparison.